SapienzaInteractiveGraphicsCourse/finalproject-johnnymd_ig_project_eq/README.md

 And here we are...
 Now I have (hope almost) all the ingredients to build a good one by myself.
 About the power, design and functionalities of the current audio standard for the web - Web Audio API - I read recently in some interesting articles on *[Medium](https://medium.com/)*.
 I wanted to build something that I could use in the future, something practical, not just a 3D visualization.
 So, the intent was to create a web audio player running on the browser (nowadays almost all the computers have a browser) , a good one, where you can easily **drag and play** your music enjoying the nice visualization born in your mind and created with passion.

-Ok... that’s was the dream.
+Ok... that was the dream.
 Now it’s true !

 [Enjoy the music](https://sapienzainteractivegraphicscourse.github.io/finalproject-johnnymd_ig_project_eq/ )  !